coronalabs/corona-docs/markdown/plugin/unityads-v4/index.markdown

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>

-This is a legacy Unity Ads plugin using Unity SDK v3, see [Unity SDK v4][plugin.unityads-v4]
+This documentation is for the new Unity Ads SDK(v4), click to view the [Unity Ads legacy plugin][plugin.unityads]

+Notable changes from old plugin include now needing to load placement IDs via [unityads.load()][plugin.unityads-v4.load] and the `placementStatus` [event.phase][plugin.unityads-v4.event.adsRequest.phase] removal.

 On a per-app basis, the first time a Unity ad appears, the user will see a banner with the option to opt-out of behaviorally targeted advertising.
 Thereafter, the user can click an information button to receive the opt-out again.
 Although UnityAds will automatically present users with an opportunity to opt-out of targeted advertising, with no implementation needed from the publisher, check out new `setHasUserConsent` method to enable manual GDPR data collection restrictions.

 See more at [Unity Ads GDPR Compliance doc page](https://unityads.unity3d.com/help/legal/gdpr)